 Tourism is the primary industry of the island although fishing is substantial as well.
 The island virtually has no supply of water and large cisterns are used for collecting rainfall.
 The drinking water in the island comes all the way from Rhodes although shortages can happen during hot months of summer because of the increased population.
 A desalination plant was constructed on Chalki as of 2014 so the water boat doesn’t come every few days anymore.
 But, bottled water is still brought to the island.

 You can reach Halki by ferry from Piraeus, Athens with available routes for about three times a week.
-But, take note that this trip will last 20 hours.
+But, take note that this trip will last approximately 20 hours.
 Halki is also connected with Crete by ferry and routes from Sitia and Heraklion ports are carried out thrice a week.

 The month of May through November is the best time to visit Halki Island when you can enjoy a warm or pleasant temperature with little to no rainfall.